InsCer is authorized to take a test that detects prostate cancer

 The institution is the only one in the country to offer exams previously restricted to a research protocol

-The Brain Institute of Rio Grande do Sul (InsCer) has just received authorization from Anvisa to offer the PET-CT 18F-PSMA-1007 exam widely to patients, which was previously restricted to a research protocol.
+The Brain Institute of Rio Grande do Sul (InsCer) a > has just received authorization from Anvisa to offer the PET-CT 18F-PSMA-1007 exam widely to patients, which was previously restricted to a research protocol.
 This means that everyone with suspected prostate cancer will be able to get tested for the disease.
 Those who already have the disease will be able to see the extent of it.

-With this, InsCer becomes the first institution in the country to have the seal of Anvisa to produce and sell the PSMA radiopharmaceutical and offer such an examination to patients, who have a new, modern and safe imaging modality that allows an adequate assessment of prostate cancer, from before surgery to cases in which the PSA starts to rise - allowing the early assessment of prostate cancer recurrence and new treatments more appropriate to each case.
+With this, InsCer becomes the first institution in the country to have the seal of Anvisa to produce and sell the PSMA radiopharmaceutical and offer such an examination to patients, who have a new, modern and safe imaging modality that allows an adequate assessment of prostate cancer, from before surgery to cases in which the PSA starts to rise - allowing the early assessment of prostate cancer recurrence and new treatments more appropriate to each case. p>

 “It is very gratifying to see that the result of the work carried out by our team for months will be able to help in the management of so many people who suffer from prostate cancer, thus contributing to the improvement of their quality of life.
 It is certainly a great advance for Nuclear Medicine in Brazil ”, says Louise Hartmann, coordinator of the Radiopharmaceutical Production Center at InsCer.